-This article is a companion piece to this video.
+This article is a companion piece to the video below:

-The first section of the Graves Amendment says:
+The first section of the Graves Amendment states:

 Getting Around the Graves Amendment

 Despite the Graves Amendment, there are three particular situations where a rental car company may have direct financial responsibility for damage done by their rental cars.
 Subrogation lawyers who are investigating an insurance claim file look at all the facts of the case to determine if their case is an exception to the general immunity provided by the Graves Amendment.

 The Graves Amendment places responsibility for duty of care onto the renter of the car instead of the company.
 But it is not always that simple.
 Just like a landowner can be held liable for fallen tree property damage if they knew for a fact the tree was a hazard before the storm that made it fall, a rental car company can be held liable for similar wanton negligence.
 These are situations where a rental car company has itself breached a duty of care, giving rise to liability for the subrogated damages at issue.

 (1) Negligent Entrustment

 In this context, Negligent Entrustment is giving the keys of an automobile to someone who is clearly a dangerous or incompetent driver.
 Let’s pose a few hypothetical examples:

 A man is going on vacation.
 He has a few drinks waiting to board his plane, followed by additional drinks on the plane.
 After deplaning, he stumbles to the car rental agency, where the desk employee knows or should know that the customer is intoxicated.